The Ultimate Guide to Income Share Agreements

 For students enrolled in coding boot camps or similar educational programs, ISAs often cover the majority, if not all, of tuition expenses.
 This means students can pursue education without immediate financial strain.
 Instead of paying tuition upfront, they can focus on enhancing their earning potential during their studies and defer repayment until later.

-However, it’s essential to note that this arrangement may differ for traditional four-year college degrees.
+However, it’s essential to note that this arrangement may differ from traditional four-year college degrees.
 While there’s typically no initial payment required with an ISA, borrowing the entire educational cost through an ISA might not be feasible due to the higher expenses and less predictable income outcomes associated with these degrees.

 Conditional on securing employment